GDAI Strategic Plan

 • Targeted media and social media campaigns.

-• Participate in direct community engagement opportunities that raise the awareness of GDA i.e. community networks, community celebrations – field days, expo’s, etc.
+• Participate in direct community engagement opportunities that raise the awareness of GDA i.e. community networks, community celebrations – field days, expos, etc.

-Goal 4: Service
+Goal 4 – Service

 • Manage an intake service that prioritises according to need.

-• Be well resourced to respond to current need and have ability to adapt to changing advocacy support requirements.
+• Be well resourced to respond to current need and have the ability to adapt to changing advocacy support requirements.

 • Ensure a respectful and considerate approach to communication and work undertaken.